-3.5.1 Motivation
+1 Motivation

 The standardization of management interfaces cannot be pursued fruitfully without a characterization and specification of the systems and functions which communicate via these interfaces.
-For this purpose, TMN was specified by Recommendation M.3010.
-Recommendation M.3060 builds on M.3010 and specifies the framework and the architectures needed to support the management of the NGN.
-Ongoing developments in telecommunications network and technologies, architectures and services, e.g. related to cloud computing, energy saving, future network, SDN and IMT 2020, require that the management framework and architecture evolve with them.
+For this purpose, TMN was specified by Recommendation ITU-T M.3010.
+Recommendation ITU-T M.3060 builds on ITU-T M.3010 and specifies the framework and the architectures needed to support the management of the NGN.
+Ongoing developments in telecommunications network and technologies, architectures and services, e.g., related to cloud computing, energy saving, future telecommunication/ICT architectures, capabilities, technologies, applications and services, require that the management framework and architecture evolve with them.
+Evolve management framework and architecture to support smart maintenance, and AI/ML-enhanced management.

 A very important aspect of the management infrastructure is security.
 Undisturbed operation of telecommunications networks has become a cornerstone of society.
-In order to withstand actions which are aimed at disturbing this operation, the management plane must be very well secured.
-Therefore it is needed that the security of management is considered and included in each step in the study and specification of management frameworks, architecture and interfaces.
+In order to withstand actions that are aimed at disturbing this operation, the management plane must be very well secured.
+Therefore, it is needed that the security of management is considered and included in each step in the study and specification of management frameworks, architecture and interfaces.

-3.5.2 Question
+2 Question